Skip to main content

 1

-Navigate to Workspace Settings > Images.
+Navigate to Workspace Settings > Images and click New Image.
+Paste a full Dockerfile.

 2